City Warning System

 Siren tests are scheduled at 12:00 noon on every Monday, weather permitting.

 To address these potential threats, the Emergency Management Division maintains the city's emergency management plan.
 This plan provides the framework upon which the City of Park Hills prepares for, responds to and performs its emergency response functions during times of natural or man-made disasters or national emergencies.
 The plan is based on phases of Emergency Management.
 Those phases are outlined below.

 The Emergency Managment Department also provides public education and training.
-We plan and hold training exercises with city departments and outside agencies.
-We advise the public through the media about the severity of the emergency and the response and recovery under way.
+They plan and hold training exercises with city departments and outside agencies.
+They advise the public through the media about the severity of the emergency and the response and recovery underway.